lnvglr/character-diversion/character-diversion.md

 ### People with Opinions

 For discourse to live, it needs participants who bring with them diverse opinions.
 This is why a platform for typographic discourse needs to be accessible.
-The more people involved in a conversation, the more likely it is that you'll get a variety of perspectives and ideas.
-And that's what makes discourse so valuable—it helps us understand one another better by giving us new ways to approach topics we thought we knew all about.
+The more people involved in a conversation, the more likely it is that they will bring with them a variety of perspectives and ideas.

 To make sure that discourse is inclusive and representative, you have to make sure everyone has access to it.
 For discourse to be alive, no one should feel excluded or marginalized because they couldn't participate for lack of access or because they didn't even know there was a platform for this kind of typographic discourse in the first place.

+> these two paragraphs need working on...

-### Adequate Platforms
+### Appropriate Platforms

 > »[Platforms are] things which raise us up higher than we could stand on our own.«
 >
 > — Umair Haque, 2016

 In the original meaning of the word, discourse is described as an oral or written communication that goes beyond a single sentence.
-This also means that discourse is language-based communication.
-In many fields in which discourse is carried out, such as sociology, political science, and anthropology, using language as the basis for communication seems quite adequate.
-And although typography is tightly linked with language, I have come to question whether discourse around typography should be *based* on language.
+This also means that discourse is usually language-based communication.
+In many fields in which discourse is carried out, such as sociology, political science, and anthropology, using language as the basis for communication is most appropriate.

 There are a number of platforms for typographic discourse, analog conferences as well as digital forums, that have language as the basis of their discussions.
 That is not to say, that those formats are purely text-based—in fact, they are usually supplemented with imagery and specimen PDFs, but the exchange is based on language.

-One of the great struggles of user interface design (frankly, of all design), is finding the balance between on the one hand predicting the user's needs, making smart decisions for them, and consequently decluttering the interface, and on the other hand, giving them the feeling of agency and enabling them to accomplish their specific goals.

-*TypeDrawers* is one of the most popular typography forums, spanning topics on Font Technology, History of Typography, and Type Design Critique.
-The fact that the design of the platform *TypeDrawers* seems to almost be oblivious to its content may be one of its greatest strengths and its weaknesses.
-While it does not force its users into the confines of too specific design, enabling them to use the platform according to their needs, the platform also lacks the tools to intuitively and interactively explore the discussions.
+I want to argue that for typography—as for many design disciplines—, language may not be the only appropriate base for discussion.
+Not be be mistaken, language is indispelsible for discussion, but maybe it does not need to be the basis, the ›red thread‹ of the discourse.

+There are several design unrelated platforms like *Reddit* and *Filestage* which host discussions on design.
+There are also design-dedicated platforms for sharing ideas and responding with feedback like *Dribbble* and *Behance*. *TypeDrawers* and its German equivalent *typografie.info* (since both share many similarities, going forward I will refer to *TypeDrawers* only) are among the most popular typography forums, spanning topics on Font Technology, History of Typography, and Type Design Critique.
+Some of those platforms are language based (like *Reddit* and *TypeDrawers*) others are image based (like *Dribbble* and *Behance*).
+None of them are specifically built for discussions around type and make up for the requirements type design critique.
+What sets type design apart from other creative work is the sheer amount of potential individual artefacts, a variety that is augmented with the seemingly endless shapes variable fonts interpolate.
+That is why simply uploading screenshots or PDFs of specimen does not do justice to the versatility of type.

 ![typedrawers](./documentation/typedrawers.png)

-An adequate platform knows its users and it is aware of the topics they discuss and finds a good balance between focussing the tools on what the users predictably seek out to do and leaving room for their particular use of the platform.
-In this sense, *Character Diversion* will be two things: a standalone platform that is simply very specific and a proof of concept for a potential plugin to already existing platforms missing this kind of discourse functionality.

-As a standalone platform, it has been designed specifically for critiquing letterforms and discussing their place in the future development of typography.

-As a plugin, *Character Diversion* could eventually be implemented in a larger typographic forum with a pre-existing community, giving it the possibility to upgrade lively type communities with a tool for very specific type discussions.
+Of the mentioned platforms, only one is dedicated to typography: *TypeDrawers*.
+The fact that its design seems to almost be oblivious to the contents of the forum may be one of its greatest strengths and weaknesses at the same time.
+It does not force its users into the confines of too specific design, enabling them to use the platform according to their needs.
+But it also lacks the tools to intuitively and interactively explore the discussions.
+Hence *TypeDrawers* is—though dedicated to typographic discourse—not an adequate platform for typographic discourse.

+In terms of discourses around the fundamental direction our society wants to take typography, conferences may be the best format in most instances.
+However, not always: In a recent phone call with Klaus-Peter Staudinger (June 2022), a longtime member of the *Forum Typografie*, he told me about an experimental project he was working on in the 90s, exploring potential similarities between Kanji, Kana and the Latin script typography.
+Back then no type foundry would agree to invest time and resources into exploring what is known today as multi-script typography.
+For projects like his, or like my own, exploring character relationships between the Hebrew and Latin script, that is projects that investigate not only letter shapes for a specific font but rather, cater to rather general ambitions, a tool for discourse around specific letter shapes could be very beneficial.

+To enable typographic discourse in ways that do not already exists (and fall short of some of its needs), the platform must facilitate discourse that is not only language based.

 ## A Platform for Typographic Discourse

 The world of typography lives on discussion and debate.
 Designers speak about fonts in conferences, creative studios, and online forums.
 And those discussions have advanced the typographic discourse for decades.
 So there *is* discourse in the world of typography but the platforms do not always provide the appropriate environment and tools.

-_Character Diversion_ can help get a better picture of how people think about certain design decisions, show where people agree and disagree, and link those opinions with the character shapes they refer to.
-This way, _Character Diversion_, creates a better overview of the conversation and with visual referencing enables a more intuitive approach to typographic discourse.
+*Character Diversion* can help get a better picture of how people think about certain design decisions, show where people agree and disagree, and link those opinions with the character shapes they refer to.
+This way, *Character Diversion*, creates a better overview of the conversation and with visual referencing enables a more intuitive approach to typographic discourse.

 ### Concept

-In this attempt to build a platform that facilitates typographic discourse, I put my attention to what this discourse needs and what existing platforms are missing.
-To achieve this, I distinguish between two kinds of discourse: (1) type design critique and (2) fundamental questions about where we want to take typography as a society going forward.

-#### Critiquing letterforms

-What sets type design apart from other creative work is the sheer amount of potential individual artefacts, a variety that is augmented with the seemingly endless shapes variable fonts interpolate.
-So when I researched platforms that focus on discussions and feedback to type, this unique property was something I kept in mind.

-There are several design unrelated platforms like *Reddit* and *Filestage* which host discussions on design.
-There are also design-dedicated platforms for sharing ideas and responding with feedback like *Dribbble* and *Behance*.
-None of them are specifically built for discussions around type.
-The aforementioned forum for typeface design, lettering, and typography *TypeDrawers* or its German equivalent *typografie.info*, is—though dedicated to typographic discourse—lacking dedicated tools for critiquing glyphs.
+Since ample platforms exist that facilitate general discourse, my goal is to enable discourse specifically around lettershapes.
+An adequate platform would hence put characters at the center of its design.

+One of the great struggles of user interface design (frankly, of all design), is finding a good balance  in giving the user just the right amount of choice—not to overwhelm, and not to limit.
+A good platform must predict the needs of its users, make smart decisions for them, and consequently decluttering the interface.
+A good platform must also give its users a feeling of agency and enable them to accomplish their specific goals instead of limiting them.

+--

+**learning from the competition**

 And although those platforms fall short of being decidedly typeface design tools, they give insights into how discourses on designerly topics are led online.

 In general, those platforms offer non-verbal feedback to designs (most commonly liking or upvoting), let people respond to previous comments, and share media.
 Those are three features that could find themselves in *Character Diversion*.
 Up- and downvoting opinions has already been implemented and responding to opinions is in development.

 As for adding media to opinions, a feature that is not yet implemented, I am considering ways of uploading vector files or images to replace certain letters enabling the user to propose a diversion of the original character shape.
 This brings me to the second kind of typographic discourse: asking fundamental questions about where we are moving typography as a society.

-#### Discussing future letterforms

-In terms of discourses around the fundamental direction our society wants to take typography, conferences may be the best format in most instances.
-Not necessarily for all, however: In a recent phone call with Klaus-Peter Staudinger (June 2022), a longtime member of the *Forum Typografie*, he told me about an experimental project he was working on in the 90s, exploring potential similarities between Kanji, Kana and the Latin script typography.
-Back then no type foundry would agree to invest time and resources into exploring what is known today as multi-script typography.

-For projects like his, or like my own, exploring character relationships between the Hebrew and Latin script, that is projects that investigate not only letter shapes for a specific font but rather, cater to rather general ambitions, a tool for discourse around specific letter shapes could be very beneficial.

 ### User Interface